chaitanyaprasad-p45/mypython-course/README.md

 > **Tip:** This flexibility can be powerful, but it is essential to use type-checking (`type()` function) when working with complex codebases.
 ---

-## Summary

-Variables are the foundation of any Python program.
-By understanding how to create, name, and use variables effectively, you can write clean and efficient Python code.